Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 Let’s define another term now:

 :::danger definition
-**Reducible Chain**: An MC is _irreducible_ if ALL the states communicate with one another (i.e,. there is a single communication class).
+**Reducible Chain**: An MC is _irreducible_ if ALL the states communicate with one another (i.e., there is a single communication class).
 Otherwise, the chain is said to be _reducible_ (more than one communication class).

 :::

 Why “reducible”?
 Because instead of focusing on each state, we can “reduce” the MC to its communication classes and deal with the “flow” between classes first, and then look into each class (separately).
+In particular, we can _reduce_ the dimension of the transition probability matrix while we're performing FSA if we're only interested in finding out which classes the process enters.
 This is possible only because the communication classes (by defn.) are “isolated” from each other in some sense.

 Note that an irrdeucible MC can have finite states, or infinitely many states.
 More generally, a communication class can have a finite or infinite number of states.